-In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed the 25 suggestions for processes and policies changes were identified in 2020 to contribute to protecting and improving biodiversity.
+In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed the 25 suggestions for processes and policies changes were identified in 2020 and the 2024 review to contribute to protecting and improving biodiversity.
 Our aim is to implement as much as we can of these working over the remaining 6 years of the strategy.